aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 The `render` function is called when the `Scene` needs to be drawn to the screen.
 Drawing to the screen is necessary whenever anything in the scene has changed, or when the perspective has changed.
-The `render` function handles all of the OpenGL setup that's necessary each time the `Scene` is rendered.
+The `render` function handles any of the OpenGL setup needs to be re-done each time the `Scene` is rendered.
 It initializes the projection matrix via `init_view` and initializes the modelview matrix with the
 global transformation.
+It clears the screen with `glClear` and it tells the scene to render itself, and then renders the unit grid.
+Since we want the grid to be displayed as a solid color, we disable OpenGL's lighting before rendering the grid.
-It tells the scene to render itself, and then renders the unit grid.
-Finally, it calls `glFlush` to signal to the GPU driver that we are ready for the buffer to be flushed and displayed to the screen.
+Finally, `glFlush` signals to the GPU driver that we are ready for the buffer to be flushed and displayed to the screen.

 `````````````````````````````````````````` {.python .numberLines startFrom="92"}
     # viewer.py